brianglass/anastasis/files/syn-sep01.md

 Peter and Antony like solid rocks \[petrai\]
 Stoutly endured their rending limb from limb.

-On the same day, Commemoration of the holy Virgin Martyr RaÃ¯s.
+On the same day, Commemoration of the holy Virgin Martyr Raïs.

 **Verses**
-Longing to see God’s beauty RaÃ¯s gave
+Longing to see God’s beauty Raïs gave
 The beauty of her flesh up to the sword.

 On the same day, Commemoration of the Venerable women Xanthippe and Polyxena, sisters by blood.